0xAX/asm/content/asm_5.md

 %endmacro
 ```

-For example we can take a look at the multiline macro below:
+For example we can take a look at the multi-line macro below:

 ```assembly
 %macro prolog 0